lollcat/fab-jax/README.md

 Additionally, we have
  - `flow`: Create minimal realnvp normalizing flow for the gmm problem (using distrax).
- - `targets`: energy functions for training
+ - `targets`: Target distributions to be fit.
- - `train`: training script for fab (not modular, but can be copy and pasted and adapted)
+ - `train`: Training script for fab (not modular, but can be copy and pasted and adapted).

 ## TODO:
  - Improve stability.
 By making the GMM problem very hard we can break training, which is useful for finding the most unstable parts of the code.
  - Use sum-tree for prioritised buffer implementation.
 Would be nice to do everything with log probs.
- - Make nice target distribution abstractions.
  - Could use exponential moving average for flow params used in SMC (i.e. target network).
  - Add `jaxtyping`.